TatianaMraz/2KDent_ims-server_v1.0/readme.txt

             - check heroku config
                 heroku config
     - once the app is successfully uploaded to Heroku add the domain to ALLOWED_HOSTS in settings.py
+    - once the app is successfully uploaded to platform for hosting client-side add the hosting url to CORS_ALLOWED_ORIGINS
+        - deploy the changes to Heroku